pa11y/pa11y.github.io/contributing/communications.md

 ### Responding to Issues and PRs

-Ideally issues and pull requests should be responded to within the first day of opening.
+Ideally, one of us should respond to issues and pull requests within the first day of opening.
 That doesn't mean that they need to be actioned, and a response can be as simple as:

   > Hi, thanks for opening!
 We're looking into it.